George Brink: Military career

-From 1944 to 1948, Brink was in charge of demobilisation.
+From September 1944 to 31 March 1948, Brink was in charge of demobilisation of South African forces.
 He had already retired from the Permanent Force in 1946 and promoted to lieutenant general in the Reserves.

+Post military career

+He was chairman of the Immigrants' Selection Board from April 1948 until March 1950, and various other honorary chairmanships for the National Navy Week Appeal (1947), National War Memorial Health Foundation (1948–51), the South African War Museum and South African War Graves Board (1967-1969).
+He was also vice-president of the Torch Commando until May 1953.
+Brink unsuccessfully stood as a candidate in the 1953 South African general election for the Pretoria City constituency for the United Party.

+Marriage

+Brink married Lillian Alice de Villiers in August 1919 and they had three daughters.

+Awards

 During his military career, Brink was awarded the Croix de Guerre avec Palmes, Distinguished Service Order, Companion of the Order of the Bath in 1941, and Commander of the Order of the British Empire in 1942.
 He was also appointed Grand Officer of the Order of Orange-Nassau.